gbuszmicz/insecure-blog-project/README.md

   <img src ="https://raw.githubusercontent.com/gbuszmicz/insecure-blog-project/master/public/images/screenshot.png" />
 </p>
 ## Demo
 Check it out the [demo](http://insecureblog.herokuapp.com/) online.
-Have fun playing with the vulnerabilities!
+Have fun playing around.
+And please don't break anything!

 We will be uploading new vulnerabilities all weeks.
 We will try to cover all [OWASP Top 10 Common Vulnerabilities](https://www.owasp.org/index.php/Top_10_2013-Top_10), or at least most of them.